 - You do not need your parents’ permission to purchase emergency contraception.

-The rules and regulations governing emergency contraception (EC) are changing.
-In June 2013, the U.S. Food and Drug Administration (FDA) approved unrestricted sales of one brand of emergency contraception.
-It changed the requirements for two others.
-In most states, women and men have access to several different brands and types of emergency contraception, but who can purchase them and where can vary from state to state.
-(4)
+The rules and regulations governing emergency contraception (EC) have changed a lot.
+In June 2013, the U.S. Food and Drug Administration (FDA) approved unrestricted sales of one brand of emergency contraception, Plan B. In most states, women and men have access to several different brands and types of emergency contraception, but who can purchase them and where can vary from state to state.

 The sooner you get EC, the more likely it is to prevent an unwanted pregnancy.
-Despite sometimes being called “the morning-after pill,” you can take most forms of EC immediately after sex or several days later.
+Despite sometimes being called “the morning-after pill,” EC can be taken immediately after sex or several days later.
 It’s most successful if taken within 72 hours (three days) after intercourse, but EC can be taken up to five days after unprotected sex.
-If you decide to have an IUD placed by a health care provider, it is still effective up to five days after unprotected sex.
-(2)
+If you decide to have an IUD placed by a healthcare provider, it is still effective if placed within five days after unprotected sex.

-Plan B One-Step (levonorgestrel) is available over the counter at drugstores and at some family planning clinics.
-As of August 2013, you can purchase Plan B without age restrictions or having to show identification to verify your age.
-(2)
+Plan B One-Step (levonorgestrel) is a progestin-only contraceptive available over the counter at drugstores and at some family planning clinics.
+As of March 2016, you can purchase Plan B without age restrictions or having to show identification to verify your age.

-ella (ulipristal) is available by prescription only.
-Your health care provider or a family planning clinic can write you a prescription for ella.
-You can also get a prescription online through the pill’s website.
+Ella (ulipristal) is available by prescription only.
+Your healthcare provider can write you a prescription for ella, or you can get a prescription at a family planning clinic.
+You can also get a prescription online through the ella website.
 Once you have a prescription, you can get it filled online or at a local pharmacy.
-(2)